tomhsiao1260/three-starter/README.md

 ## GSAP Animation

-To handle animations in Three.js, one of the well-known options is [GSAP](https://greensock.com/gsap/) library which is blazing fast for JavaScript animations.
+To handle animations in Three.js, one of the well-known options is [GSAP](https://greensock.com/gsap/) which is a blazing fast library for JavaScript animations.
 For convenience and more predictable behavior, we use only single [GSAP Timeline](https://greensock.com/docs/v3/GSAP/Timeline) and apply some [Labels](https://greensock.com/docs/v3/GSAP/Timeline/addLabel()) to handle all animations.

 ```javascript
 // src/javascript/World/Transition.js